Eastpointe, Michigan: Athletics

+Social Clubs

+Freemasonry first came to East Detroit in the mid-1950s.
+East Detroit Lodge No. 589, that held its Regular Communication on the 1st Monday of the month, was located at 17003 E Nine Mile.
+East Detroit #589 was formed and worked Under Dispensation in early 1955, was Chartered by Grand Lodge of Michigan's Grand Master Henry R. Ruusi (1907–1995) on May 24, 1955, and 43 years later was Consolidated with Eureka North Warren Lodge No. 594 on March 23, 1998.

+Grosse Pointe Lodge No. 584, Chartered on May 27, 1953, relocated from 1850 Vernier Rd, Grosse Pointe Woods, to Eastpointe in March 1992, and later Consolidated with Jefferson Lodge No. 553 on September 19, 2000.

 Religion

 Catholic churches

 Roman Catholic churches in Eastpointe include St. Basil the Great Church and St. Veronica Parish.

 The St. John Deaf Center, affiliated with Holy Innocents Church in Roseville, is in Eastpointe.

 St. Barnabas Catholic Church closed permanently in 2021.

 Our Lady of Grace Vietnamese Parish (Gx Đức Mẹ Ban Ơn Lành) is in nearby Warren.
 Our Lady of Grace was previously in Eastpointe, but moved to Warren in 2012 when it merged with St. Cletus Church.
 Our Lady of Grace had an increasing parishioner base and was asking for a larger facility, so it was combined with another church with a declining number of parishioners.